StaticallyTypedRice/PodKatch/README.md

 First, clone this repository or otherwise download the source code.
 The `master` branch tends to contain the most recent *non-breaking* change.

-Open the project in Intellij, allow it to resolve dependencies, and use it to run or debug either `PodKatch.CLI` or `PodKatch.GUI`.
+Open the project in Intellij, allow it to resolve dependencies, and use it to run or debug either `podkatch.cli.MainKt` or `podkatch.gui.MainKt`.

 You can also build using the Gradle command in your `PATH` or with the included `gradlew` script:

 ```bash
 ./gradlew assemble
 ```